duykhoa/SaigonTraveler/README.md

   There are some coffee shops for enjoy coffee and working, but you want to sit down, relax, there are some:

+  **Tip**:
-  Tip: you can use foody (http://www.foody.vn), you scroll down to the bottom, click on English to switch the languages.
+    1. you can use foody (http://www.foody.vn), you scroll down to the bottom, click on English to switch the languages.
+    - you can copy the address and paste them to google maps or show to the taxi drivers.
+    - *Quận* or *Q.* is District, *P.* or *Phường* is Ward, TP.
+HCM is Hồ Chí Minh/ Ho Chi Minh (sài gòn/ Saigon) also.

 # Resource
   - https://www.triip.me/
   - http://wikitravel.org/en/Ho_Chi_Minh_City